 11 Ways To Make Working From Home Work For You

-When I started my business 20 years ago, working from home had big appeal.
+When I started my business 20 years ago, working from home had a big appeal to me.

-I looked forward to having space I could call my own, that I could personalize fully.
+I looked forward to having space I could call my own, that I could personalize fully without company restrictions.

-One big reason working at home is popular is the increase in productivity that people experience.
+The benefits of working from home have caused it to become so much more popular.
+One benefit is the increase in productivity that people experience when not having to commute into the office every day.
 The fear that you’ll be hunkered down in front of the TV eating snacks isn’t true for most people.

 If you have the self-discipline to pull it off, working at home lets you get more done with fewer interruptions.

-Whether you’re teleworking or self-employed, working from home certainly has its perks.
+Whether you’re teleworking or self-employed, working from home certainly has its benefits.
 And its challenges.

 To overcome those challenges and have a really productive and satisfying work life, it's smart to plan ahead and set yourself up for success.